ThatRozebudDude/FPS-Plus-Public/art/futureDocs/Creating-a-New-Stage.md

 ## Advanced Stage Scripting

 You can add stage specific events that can be charted in the Chart Editor but only work when this specific stage is selected.
-To do this you use `addEvent(prefix, function)` where:
+To do this you use `addEvent(prefix, function, preprocess)` where:

 - `prefix`: A string that will match to the begining of the event before any arguments.
 - `function`: A `Void` function that takes a `String` as an argument.
+The argument is the event tag.
+You can use `Events.getArgs(tag)` to automatically separate the arguments out of the tag into a string array for easier interpretation.
+- `preprocess`: A `Void` function that takes a `String` as an argument.
 The argument is the event tag.
 You can use `Events.getArgs(tag)` to automatically separate the arguments out of the tag into a string array for easier interpretation.

 Additionally, since stages are an extension of scripts you can override different functions that will get automatically called by `PlayState`.
 If you want to check out the full list of functions look [here](https://github.com/ThatRozebudDude/FPS-Plus-Public/wiki/Generic-Scripts#functions).